 Bounce rate is something that should be a focus as well when it comes to this strategy.
 You want to make sure that people who ultimately come to a web result are staying on the page.
 There is not optimal bounce rate, but you should focus on things that can make the experience better.
 One indirect way to help improve a keywords position is to focus on making the page load fast.
 That means shrinking images in total size, compressing files, or finding other ways to speed the page up.

 Internal linking is a trick to help give signals to Google to help understand the importance of a website.
 You can add relevant and long tail internal links that point back to a particular article on your site.
 Internal linking is a grand strategy when the content is already related to the section you want to link to, so Google can see the relation.
 You can do this with the new and old material, but remember to diversify your internal linking or Google could look at as spam.
 For example, I would not internally link “affordable lawyer” all throughout my website.
 I would diversify it to include related terms to what I offer.

 You also want to focus on linking out to credible places on the web.
 The web is a bunch of connections, so don’t act as an island.
 Don’t focus on a ratio of internal and external links, but instead focus on providing the best experience for your audience.

 Learning what terms your website ranks for is the first step in developing a successful SEO strategy.
 As a note, Google and Bing will show different search results for different people, so take the rank as directionally.
 You also want to bucket terms so you can capture that long tail search that people type in too.

-If you are looking for any help, I am a Boston SEO Expert and offer affordable rates for my services.
+If you are looking for any help, I am a New York SEO Expert and offer affordable rates for my services.